ViWalls/pureRGB/README.md

 ## Fork changes

-- The front sprite of Mr. Mime was replaced by Fake Beta Mr. Mime that was [debunked by Dr. Lava](https://twitter.com/DrLavaYT/status/1284462794532773888?s=20), sprite included with other some accurate recreations of real Beta Pokémon of Gen I by unknown artist.
+- The front sprite of Mr. Mime was replaced by Fake Beta Mr. Mime that was [debunked by Dr. Lava](https://twitter.com/DrLavaYT/status/1284462794532773888?s=20), sprite included with [other accurate recreations of real Beta Pokémon of Gen I by unknown artist](https://github.com/ViWalls/pureRGB-FakeMime/blob/master/screenshots/RedBlueBetaPokemon.png).
 - The back sprite of Mr. Mime was replaced by a custom one provided by **metalflygon08** for SW97.
 I only changed the light reflection in the back because the original felt flat for my tastes in a sphere head.
 The one in Gen I style it's made by me but based in the SW97/Gen II previously provided to match the same design.
 - Why I do this small change?
 Because I have despised Mr. Mime original design all my life.
 It never was a solid playable Pokémon neither due to its ridiculous HP and Defense values.
 On PureRGB it was overhauled and improved with an amazing Psychic/Ghost dual type making it an unique choice for your team, but his appearance was still annoying me.
 Plus I always wanted to first contact Github with a simple task and navigate through his interface aside from build something considering the time I spend following projects here.
 You should play original PureRGB unless you hate Mr. Mime as much as I do.